How To Prep for Anal Sex: A Step-by-Step Guide

 • Talk about anal before you try it.
 Whether you’re the top or bottom in the anal scenario, it’s important to talk about expectations beforehand and what you both feel comfortable doing.
 If one of you isn’t into the idea, then you can discuss why.
 Never put pressure on anyone or give in to pressure when it comes to your sexual health.
 Enthusiastic and clear consent is important for any kind of sexual activity.

 • Use lots of lube.
 We said it before, and we’ll say it again.
 Use a high-quality, silicone- or water-based lube to prep the anus for penetration.
-Keep in mind you should never use oil-based lube with latex condoms because doing so can degrade the material and compromise the condom’s effectiveness.
+Keep in mind that you should never use oil-based lube with latex condoms because doing so can degrade the material and compromise the condom’s effectiveness.

 • Get sufficiently aroused through foreplay.
 Being fully aroused is key to keeping your muscles relaxed.
 Spend sufficient time on foreplay, using fingers, toys, or other forms of stimulation to make sure you’re primed and ready for penetration.